ROVI-org/thevenin/README.md

 conda install -c conda-forge thevenin
 ```

 If you run into issues with installation due to the [scikit-sundae](https://github.com/NREL/scikit-sundae) dependency, please submit an issue [here](https://github.com/NREL/scikit-sundae/issues).
-We also manage our own solver package, but distribute it separately.
+We also manage this solver package, but distribute it separately since it is not developed in pure Python.

+For those interested in setting up a developer and/or editable version of this software please see the directions available in the "Development" section of our [documentation](https://thevenin.readthedocs.io/en/latest/development).

 ## Get Started
 The API is organized around three main classes that allow you to construct the model, define an experiment, and interact with the solution.
 A basic example for a constant-current discharge is given below.
 To learn more about the model and see more detailed examples check out the [documentation](https://thevenin.readthedocs.io/) on Read the Docs.